Wheelchair Softball - Adults

 If you enjoy hearing the crack of a bat and the roar of a crowd, wheelchair softball may be for you.
-Team members learn fundamental softball skills -- batting, fielding and base running -- in addition to the thrill of participating in local, regional and national tournaments.
+Team members learn fundamental softball skills -- batting, fielding and base running -- in addition to the thrill of participating in the national tournament.

 Courage Kenny Rehabilitation Institute hosts the Rolling Twins and Jr. Rolling Twins teams.